garaiza-93/nixos/README.md

   - First I need to know what handles how it looks (GTK?)
 - Assign specific applications to specific workspaces
 - Add on-click hooks to bar modules
-- I can factor out some applications to be handled directly by home-manager
+- Research if Steam can be handled by home-manager
-  - But is it worth it??
+  - Of course I could declare it as a package in home-manager, but I want the customization that `programs.steam` provides.
-- Organize apps into use-cases (games, productivity, etc.)
+  - Probably a personal project to contribute to the home-manager project.
 - Add GTK theme